croquet/microverse/staging/docs/CardSpec.md

 ```

 ### Description
-When it is "image, it loads an image data from `textureLocation` and creates Texture of Three.js.
+When it is "image", it loads an image data from `textureLocation` and creates Texture of Three.js.
 When it is "canvas", it creates a DOM canvas and binds it to CanvasTexture of Three.js.
 When it is undefined, it does not allocate a texture

-The created texture is assinged to `this.texture` property of the `CardPawn`.
+The created texture is assigned to `this.texture` property of the `CardPawn`.

 ---